 Sonoma Creek Inn, 239 Boyes Blvd., Sonoma

 The ultimate Wine Country oasis, the Fairmont Sonoma Mission Inn offers a pampering spa, world-class golf, and an award-winning restaurant.
 The beautifully appointed guestrooms, many with fireplaces, range from the recently restored Heritage rooms to signature suites.
-Guests can participate in free daily hike and fitness classes, and then relax at the daily wine tasting in the lobby.
+Each day guests can participate in a free docent-led hikes or free yoga or fitness classes, and then relax at the daily wine tasting in the lobby.
 This historic luxury resort includes two swimming pools, both filled with the unique mineral spring water found underground.
 The inn’s premiere dining room, Santé restaurant, has earned a national reputation for its outstanding food, and is among the top-rated restaurants in the greater San Francisco area.